DPSIM Static Module Manual

 Equipment report views

-The report preview windows provide text-based summaries of equipment configuration and calculated values.
-They are useful when checking whether a model is configured as expected or when copying model information into an engineering note.
+The report preview windows summarize equipment configuration and calculated values.
+Use them to check model setup or transfer model information to an engineering note.

 8. Static Simulation Workflow

-The static simulation solves the current flowsheet using the project setup, stream input data and model parameters.
-The run command is available from the toolbar and the Simulation menu.
+A static simulation solves the current flowsheet from the project setup, stream input data and model parameters.
+Start it from the toolbar or the Simulation menu.

 Pre-run checklist